yandex-cloud/docs/en/storage/s3/api-ref/object/deletemultipleobjects.md

 The delete list may contain a maximum of 1,000 keys.

-If one of the objects does not exist, {{ objstorage-name }} marks it as deleted in the response.
+If one of the objects does not exist, Object Storage marks it as deleted in the response.

-You can configure responses so that {{ objstorage-name }} returns one of the following selections:
+You can configure responses so that Object Storage returns one of the following selections:

 - Statuses of all delete operations.
 - Only statuses with errors deleting objects.
 In this case, if no errors occurred, an empty response will be returned.